Catalyst Immersive

 Propel Your Research Forward

 Are you a faculty member ready to take your research portfolio to the next level?
 The Catalyst Immersive, sponsored by the Office of Research and Graduate Studies, is the flagship professional development and mentoring program of our Catalyst Institute designed to help you secure external funding.
-We'll give you the skills, resources, and support to turn your research ideas into compelling, ready-to-submit grant proposals.
+We'll give you the skills, tools, and training to turn your research ideas into compelling, ready-to-submit grant proposals.

 What You Will Gain | Program Timeline & Commitment | Participant Expectations | Schedule | Ready to Apply?